Voxin is an easily installable add-on which provides yet another text-to-speech to blind users of GNU/Linux.

 The installation of Speakup and Voxin is facilitated by the TTSynth speakup connector installer.

 Future versions of Voxin could supply more speech drivers useful to blind users.

-Voxin is compliant with ArchLinux, Debian, Fedora, OpenSUSE, Ubuntu.
+Voxin is compliant with ArchLinux, CentOS, Debian, Fedora, OpenSUSE, Ubuntu.

 Voxin includes only one language.
 For installing two languages, you may want to purchase two Voxin packages.

 The voice synthesis is a 32 bits library.
 An automatic installation for 64 bits PC is available.